cyberjunky/home-assistant-toon_boilerstatus/info.md

 This is a Custom Component for Home-Assistant (https://home-assistant.io) that reads and displays the boiler status values from a rooted Toon thermostat.

 NOTE: This component only works with rooted Toon devices.
-TOON thermostats are available in The Netherlands and Belgium.
+Toon thermostats are available in The Netherlands and Belgium.

 More information about rooting your Toon can be found here:
 [Eneco Toon as Domotica controller](http://www.domoticaforum.eu/viewforum.php?f=87)